 Set-off is a common law right, but one which can be subject to abuse.
 Certainly unfairness can arise where money owing under another contract is set off against money due to the Subcontractor under this contract.
 The wording here is designed to avoid this.
 It also requires notice to be given before any set-off is applied as this is now, in effect, a legal requirement for construction contracts in England.

+Extensions of Time.
 Again, a short form of wording in para 14, with emphasis on the need for the Subcontractor to give notice promptly and to justify his claim for time extension: delays in submitting claims are a major reason for contract disputes running on long after the Contract is over.
 The wording here, and in the next paragraph dealing with Claims is designed to try to avoid this.
 If an extension of time under the subcontract would necessitate an extension of time of the Main Contract completion date, it may not be possible for the Main Contractor to obtain this, and this possibility is catered for in the final sentence of paragraph 14.
+Similarly if a claim by the subcontractor is passed up to the Employer but only awarded in part, the main contractor will want to share that risk with the subcontractor.

 Insurance of the Contract works will usually be the responsibility of the Main Contractor, as is stated in para 17.
 The Subcontractor may, however, be required to carry his own public/third party liability insurance up to an amount specified.